Data Governance Framework — Examples, Templates, Best practices & How to Create a Data Governance Framework?

 McKinsey believes that rethinking the entire organizational design is the starting point for ensuring success with data governance.
-Their approach includes three core components:
+Their data governance framework template includes three core components:

 - Domain-based roles manage the day-to-day execution of the data governance program.

-- A datacouncil heads the overall strategic direction of the data governance program.
-It brings the DMO and domain leaders together to review progress, authorize funding, and resolve issues and roadblocks to effective governance.
+- A data council heads the overall strategic direction of the data governance program.
+It brings the DMO and domain leaders together to review progress, authorize funding, and resolve issues and roadblocks for effective governance.

-The Eckerson Group’s framework has six layers and 39 components.
+The Eckerson Group has six layers and 39 components in its proposed data governance framework.
 Let’s look at some of the layers:

 - Goals and standards address the why and how of implementing a data governance program.

-- Processes ensure that the data governance initiatives meet their end goal.
+- Processes ensure that the data governance initiatives meet their end goals.
 This could be anything from ensuring quality and accuracy to cataloging metadata.

 “The reality is that we don’t govern the data.
 We govern what people do when working with data.”